ProjectBubblez/bubblez.js/DOCUMENTATION.md

 Declare client variable.
 Options are optional.
 Valid options are:
-canary (true/false, standard is false): When set to true the canary api will be used.
+canary (true/false, standard is false): When set to true the canary api and websocket will be used.
 default (object): Default values to be used in other functions.
 verbose (true/false, standard is false): Show extra output, can be useful for debugging
 websocketurl (string): Overwrite the url Bubblez.js should use to contact the websocket